Lib–Lab pact: 1924

 At the 1923 general election, both parties campaigned on the issue of free trade.
 The Conservative Party, which had campaigned to introduce protective tariffs, lost its parliamentary majority but remained the largest party in the House of Commons.
 The Liberals agreed to enable the formation of the first Labour minority government in 1924, under the leadership of Prime Minister Ramsay MacDonald.
-The minority government lasted eleven months, then Conservative Stanley Baldwin succeeded MacDonald as Prime Minister.
+The minority government lasted a little over nine months; Conservative Stanley Baldwin succeeded MacDonald as Prime Minister.

 1929

 At the 1929 general election, Labour won the greatest number of seats, but did not have a parliamentary majority.
-The now much-weakened Liberals allowed the formation of the second Labour government by not aligning with the Conservatives to defeat the new government.
+The now-much-weakened Liberals allowed the formation of the second Labour government by not aligning with the Conservatives to defeat the new government.

 1977

-In March 1977, the Labour government— lacking a majority following a by-election defeat; faced a motion of no confidence.
-To remain in office, Prime Minister James Callaghan approached the Liberal Party, at the time led by David Steel.
+In March 1977, the Labour government – lacking a majority following a by-election defeat – faced a motion of no confidence.
+In order to remain in office, Prime Minister James Callaghan approached the Liberal Party, at the time led by David Steel.
 Former Foreign Secretary Callaghan had been Prime Minister for just one year, having succeeded Harold Wilson who had led Labour to a three-seat majority at the October 1974 general election.

 An agreement was negotiated, under the terms of which the Labour Party accepted a limited number of Liberal Party policy proposals and in exchange, the Liberal Party agreed to vote with the government in any subsequent motion of no confidence.
-This "pact" was the first official bi-party agreement since the Second World War (there would be a Conservative–Lib Dem coalition following the 2010 general election), it was far short of a coalition.
+This "pact" was the first official bi-party agreement since the Second World War (there would be a Conservative–Lib Dem coalition following the 2010 general election), though it was far short of a coalition.
 The Lib–Lab Pact's end was confirmed on 7 September 1978, by which time Callaghan was expected to call a general election, but instead he decided to remain as leader of a minority government.
 This government fell after a vote of no confidence was passed by one vote in March 1979, whereby Callaghan was forced to hold a general election in May, in which Margaret Thatcher led the Conservatives into power.